thibaudcolas/thib.me/src/_posts/2025-01-10-reflections-on-grid-aware-websites.md

 ![A visual spider diagram with the faces and names of the members of the Green Web Foundation grid-aware websites advisory board](/images/blog/reflections-on-grid-aware-websites/grid-aware-websites-advisory-board-members.jpg)

-## In practice
+> A visual representation of the grid-aware websites advisory group.
+Credit: Green Web Foundation

+---

-If you want a quick real-world example, see the [Branch Magazine website](https://branch.climateaction.tech/).
+In practice - if you want a quick real-world example, see the [Branch Magazine website](https://branch.climateaction.tech/).

+## My TL;DR; take on the grid awareness concept

+Lots of site users and stakeholders appreciate having a lower-footprint website.
+Grid awareness makes that possible, since there is so much data available now, live, on how carbon-intense the electricity grid is.
+The Green Web Foundation’s approach also has the potential to be simple to retrofit onto existing sites and web apps, Wagtail or no. Rolling this out on a site will also increase users’ and stakeholders’ awareness of sustainability, which is a win for all of us.

 ## Project framing